axor-web/axor-web.github.io/README.md

 # axor.github.io

-## This is portfolio with HTML, CSS, JS Projects
+## This is a portfolio with HTML, CSS, JS Projects